Madak1/2DPASS-MOS/README.md

 TIPP: Change the split of the dataset in the "./config/label_mapping/semantic-kitti-mos.yaml" file to To specify the sequences you want to save.

-TIPP: The test can also be run on a pre-trained model, which can be found in the "models" folder.
+TIPP: The test can also be run on a pre-trained model, which can be found in this [link](https://drive.google.com/file/d/1VhlFOA7pM5ue0rWLJ4DXhIEYtkvBT4zK).

 To test a 2DPASS-MOS network, you can run the test with: